Jesseee9/Ren-AI-Agent/README.md

-Here’s the rewritten README:

 Ren Agent

 Ren is a personal IT operations agent built with Google ADK and Gemini.
 It connects to a live Windows Server 2022 environment and automates real IT support tasks — user provisioning, incident management, and audit logging.

-This is a living project.
-It simulates the operational workflows of a 1st and 2nd line IT support role and grows as new capabilities are added.

 What Ren Does